Transaction in SQL Server

-In this article, I am going to discuss the basics of Transaction Management in SQL Server with some examples.
-Please read our previous article before proceeding to this article where we discussed the basics of Exception Handling in SQL Server with some examples.
-As part of this article, we are going to discuss the following pointers.
+In this article, I am going to discuss Transaction in SQL Server with some examples.
+As part of this article where are going to discuss the following pointers.

-- What is a Transaction in SQL Server?
+- How to implement Transaction in SQL Server?

 What is Transaction Management in SQL Server?

-The process of combining a set of related SQL operations into a single unit and executing those operations by applying to do everything or do nothing principle is called transaction management in SQL Server.
+The process of combining a set of related operations into a single unit and executing those operations by applying to do everything or do nothing principle is called transaction management.
 For example, transfer money task is the combination of two operations

-We need to execute the above two statements or operations by applying to do everything or do nothing principle performing the transaction management.
+We need to execute these two statements or operations by applying to do everything or nothing principle performing the transaction management.
 So, every transaction has two boundaries

 And controlling the boundaries of a transaction is nothing but transaction management.

-SAVE TRANSACTION: This is used for dividing or breaking a transaction into multiple units so that we will have a chance of roll backing a transaction up to a location.
+Save Transaction: This is used for dividing or breaking a transaction into multiple units so that the user has a chance of roll backing a transaction up to a point or location.

 Example of COMMIT transaction with DML statements